-(2) The classification is utilized in the area by the construction industry; and

-(3) The proposed wage rate, including any bona fide fringe benefits, bears a reasonable relationship to the wage rates contained in the wage determination.

-(b) If the contractor and the laborers and mechanics to be employed in the classification (if known), or their representatives, and HUD or its designee agree on the classification and wage rate (including the amount designated for fringe benefits where appropriate), a report of the action taken shall be sent by HUD or its designee to the Administrator of the Wage and Hour Division, Employment Standards Administration, U.S. Department of Labor, Washington, D.C.
+- The work to be performed by the classification requested is not performed by a classification in the wage determination; and - (2) The classification is utilized in the area by the construction industry; and - (3) The proposed wage rate, including any bona fide fringe benefits, bears a reasonable relationship to the wage rates contained in the wage determination. - (b) If the contractor and the laborers and mechanics to be employed in the classification (if known), or their representatives, and HUD or its designee agree on the classification and wage rate (including the amount designated for fringe benefits where appropriate), a report of the action taken shall be sent by HUD or its designee to the Administrator of the Wage and Hour Division, Employment Standards Administration, U.S. Department of Labor, Washington, D.C.
 20210.
 The Administrator, or an authorized representative, will approve, modify, or disapprove every additional classification action within 30 days of receipt and so advise HUD or its designee or will notify HUD or its designee within the 30-day period that additional time is necessary.
-(Approved by the Office of Management and Budget under OMB control number 1215-0140.)

-(c) In the event the contractor, the laborers or mechanics be employed in the classification or their representatives, and HUD or its designee do not agree on the proposed classification and wage rate (including the amount designated for fringe benefits, where appropriate), HUD or its designee shall refer the guestions, including the views of all interested parties and the recommendation of HUD or its designee, to the Administrator for determination.
+(Approved by the Office of Management and Budget under OMB control number 1215-0140.) - (c) In the event the contractor, the laborers or mechanics be employed in the classification or their representatives, and HUD or its designee do not agree on the proposed classification and wage rate (including the amount designated for fringe benefits, where appropriate), HUD or its designee shall refer the questions, including the views of all interested parties and the recommendation of HUD or its designee, to the Administrator for determination.
 The Administrator, or an authorized representative, will issue a determination within 30 days of receipt and so advise HUD or its designee or will notify HUD or its designee within the 30-day period that additional time is necessary.
-(Approved by the Office of Management and Budget under OMB Control Number 1215-0140.)

-(d) The wage rate (including fringe benefits where appropriate) determined pursuant to subparagraphs (1)(ii)(b) or (c) of this paragraph, shall be paid to all workers performing work in the classification under this contract from the first day on which work is performed in the classification.

-(III) Whenever the minimum wage rate prescribed in the contract for a class of laborers or mechanics includes a fringe benefit which is not expressed as an hourly rate, the contractor shall either pay the benefit as stated in the wage determination or shall pay another bona fide fringe benefit or an hourly cash equivalent thereof.

-(iv) If the contractor does not make payments to a trustee or other third person, the contractor may consider as part form HUD-4010 (06/2009) ref.
+(Approved by the Office of Management and Budget under OMB Control Number 1215-0140.) - (d) The wage rate (including fringe benefits where appropriate) determined pursuant to subparagraphs (1)(II)(b) or (c) of this paragraph, shall be paid to all workers performing work in the classification under this contract from the first day on which work is performed in the classification. - (III) Whenever the minimum wage rate prescribed in the contract for a class of laborers or mechanics includes a fringe benefit which is not expressed as an hourly rate, the contractor shall either pay the benefit as stated in the wage determination or shall pay another bona fide fringe benefit or an hourly cash equivalent thereof. - (IV) If the contractor does not make payments to a trustee or other third person, the contractor may consider as part form HUD-4010 (06/2009) Previous editions are obsolete Page 1 of 5 ref.
 Handbook 1344.1 of the wages of any laborer or mechanic the amount of any costs reasonably anticipated in providing bona fide fringe benefits under a plan or program, Provided, That the Secretary of Labor has found, upon the written request of the contractor, that the applicable standards of the Davis-Bacon Act have been met.
 The Secretary of Labor may require the contractor to set aside in a separate account assets for the meeting of obligations under the plan or program.
 (Approved by the Office of Management and Budget under OMB Control Number 1215-0140.)